anefzaoui/rocketchat-emoji-bulk-upload/readme.md

 Rocket.Chat Custom Emoji Importer
 =================================

 This repository contains a Node.js script to import custom emojis from a YAML file into a Rocket.Chat instance.
 The script uses the Rocket.Chat API, making it easy to bulk import custom emojis without directly accessing the database.
+It also supports using a `.env` file to store the Rocket.Chat server URL, admin username, and password.

 Features
 --------